KCPQ: As KMO-TV/KTVW

 From 1967 to 1970, KTVW aired a daily stock market program produced from studios in the Northern Life Tower in Seattle.

 McCaw was regarded as frugal.
 Of his Denver station, it was remarked by Edwin James of Broadcasting that "McCaw's saving ways had been reflected in the station's programming"; in the 1950s, he owned WINS in New York and was an aggressive cost-cutter there.
 Local programs from KTVW during its 20-year run included a movie block hosted by Stu Martin; the afternoon children's show Penny and Her Pals, hosted by LeMoyne Hreha; and, for one year, coverage of the Seafair hydroplane races.
 In 1967, when an engineer's strike kept most of the other Seattle stations from broadcasting the event, KTVW stepped in to fill the void on short notice.
-In 1967, channel 13 began airing a six-hour stock market show, the first such program to broadcast on a VHF station.
+Also in 1967, channel 13 began airing a six-hour stock market show, the first such program to broadcast on a VHF station.
 It originated, unlike KTVW's other programming, from Seattle in studios in the Northern Life Tower.
 These shows, along with most of channel 13's local programming, were temporarily suspended at the end of March 1970 as part of cutbacks it attributed to "the economic slowdown".
 The cutbacks left Bob Corcoran, a talk show host, as KTVW's sole on-air personality.
 KTVW was left airing, in the words of the television editor of The Seattle Times, "scratchy old movies and ...
 Neanderthal reruns from the violence-action era of television".
 The business news programming briefly left the air that April before closing for good at the end of October 1970 along with the Northern Life Tower studio in Seattle.